Vulnerability management for Azure Machine Learning

 Vulnerability management on compute hosts

 Managed compute nodes in Azure Machine Learning make use of Microsoft-managed OS VM images and pull the latest updated VM image at the time that a node gets provisioned.
-This applies to compute instance, compute cluster, and managed inference compute SKUs.
+This applies to compute instance, compute cluster, serverless compute (preview), and managed inference compute SKUs.

 While OS VM images are regularly patched, compute nodes are not actively scanned for vulnerabilities while in use.
 For an extra layer of protection, consider network isolation of your compute.